cbmeeks/inject.property/README.md

-# inject.property
+# Properties injection for Java EE application

-inject.property is a java ee 6 annotation that can be used to simply inject properties (from .properties files) in String attributes
+This project is a set of two annotations that can be used to easily inject properties in Java EE 6 applications with CDI enabled.

 Ex.
 `@Property("webservice.endpoint")`